Angel Tree gives prisoners the opportunity to send a Christmas present to their children.

-Angel Tree supports prisoners in their family relationships by providing a way for them to give Christmas presents to their children.
-Local Prison Fellowship volunteers raise funds and work with churches and prison chaplains to buy and deliver the presents.
-As long as they are allowed access to their children, prisoners are given the opportunity to apply for a gift to be sent to them.
-Each gift is sent as though it is from the parent in prison and is accompanied by a personal message written by the parent for their child.
+Local Prison Fellowship volunteers work with churches and prison chaplains to buy, wrap and deliver the presents.
+As long as prisoners are allowed access to their children, they are given the opportunity to apply for a gift to be sent to them.

 Why do we do it?

 There are around 200,000 children in England and Wales with a parent in prison.
 7% (around 1 in 15) children will experience their father’s imprisonment before they leave school.

 Angel Tree is a very simple and incredibly rewarding way to help prisoners stay in contact with their families during imprisonment, which can drastically reduce re-offending rates.
 Those prisoners being visited by a partner or family member have a 52% re-offending rate as compared to 70% for those who do not.

 Ministry of Justice (2008), Factors linked to reoffending, London: Ministry of Justice